-ALVA sponsors optional outings for students with family/supervised adult on a regular basis that enhance the Stride curriculum/learning activities.
+ALVA sponsors optional outings for students regularly that enhance the Stride curriculum/learning activities.
 While attendance is not mandatory, it is a wonderful opportunity to meet other school participants and have conversations about our children and programs and share practices that work.
-Outings are opportunities for both the students and parents to socialize.
-It is our hope that the teachers and parents will work together to plan and implement these activities.
-Parents are responsible for the cost of transportation and any entrance fees associated with optional outings.
-While credit for field trips is not offered in lieu of the regular curriculum for most outings, attendance at these events can be included under supplemental time.
+Outings are opportunities for both the students, learning coaches, legal guardians to socialize.
+It is our hope that the teachers and earning coaches/legal guardians will work together to plan and implement these activities.
+Learning coaches/legal guardians are responsible for the cost of transportation and any entrance fees associated with optional outings.

-To help develop a stronger school community, Alabama Virtual Academy at Eufaula City Schools offers in person events throughout the year with monthly events being held in students' geographical area as well as school wide events such as the beginning of the year event and student expo.
-Parents and/or Learning Coaches are required to stay with students during these events.
+To help develop a stronger school community, Alabama Virtual Academy at Eufaula City Schools offers in-person events throughout the year with events being held in students' geographical area.
+Legal Guardians and/or Learning Coaches are required to stay with students during these events.